Phillip W. "Trey" Bentley, III

 Eric W. Janssen, MD

 Eric Janssen has served on the board of directors of the bank since its inception.
-Janssen is an orthopedic surgeon and founding partner of SportsMed Orthopedic Surgery & Spine Center in Huntsville, Alabama, where he currently practices.
+Janssen is an orthopedic surgeon, founding partner and current managing partner of SportsMed Orthopedic Surgery & Spine Center in Huntsville, Alabama, where he currently practices.
 He is a member of the Crestwood Medical Center board of directors and serves as a clinical instructor for Alabama College of Osteopathic Medicine and Virginia College of Osteopathic Medicine.

 Janssen is a past board member of the Huntsville/Madison County Chamber of Commerce as well as Madison County Fellowship of Christian Athletes and Randolph School.
 In addition, he is a past medical volunteer for USA Gymnastics and their athletes.